MinecraftTAS/TASmod/README.md

 To reduce complexity, all aspects of RNG-Manipulation have been externalized to a repository called [KillTheRNG](https://github.com/MinecraftTAS/KillTheRNG).
 It is now available as an optional dependency and a [standalone mod](https://maven.mgnet.work/#/main/com/minecrafttas/killtherng-full)

-This mod is currently only for Forge 1.12.2 and will update/downgrade once 1.12.2 works properly
+This mod is currently only for Fabric 1.12.2.

-> **New:** There are plans now to switch to Legacy-fabric, for downgrading, see [#101](https://github.com/MinecraftTAS/TASmod/issues/101).

 # Credits
 Author of the original mod: [tr7zw](https://github.com/tr7zw/MC-TASmod)